silverwind/cidr-tools/README.md

 - `networkA` *String*: A CIDR or IP address.
 - `networkB` *String*: A CIDR or IP address.

-Returns a boolean that indicates whether `networksA` fully contains `networksB`.
+Returns a boolean that indicates whether `networkA` fully contains `networkB`.

 ### cidrTools.normalize(network)